monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	As long as we’re incentivized to improve things that we’re unsure how to improve, the incentives to pour money into them unwisely will continue, and costs will rise.

+Megan McArdle echoes the "sinkholes" argument re: homes, schooling and healthcare, and adds government regulation on top of it:

+	Agriculture is also the focus of a great deal of government intervention, as are sundry things such as air travel, and we don’t see the same phenomenon there.
+So we need to dig a little deeper and describe what’s special about these three sectors (we’ll leave public transportation out of it, because there, the answer is pretty much “union featherbedding combined with increasingly dysfunctional procurement and regulatory processes”).

+	First, and most obviously, they involve vital purchases made on long time horizons, and with considerable uncertainty.
+Food is more vital than health care to our well- being, but its price and quality are really easy to assess: if you buy a piece of fruit, you know pretty quickly whether you liked it or not.
+This is a robust market, and it’s going to take communist-level intervention to fundamentally mess it up so that food is both scarce and not very good.

+	Homes, schooling and health care, on the other hand, are more complicated products.
+	You don’t know when you buy them how much value they will be to you, and it is often difficult for a lay person to assess the quality of the product.
+You can read hospital rankings and pay a home inspector, but these things only go so far.

+	The fact that these are expensive purchases that can go terribly wrong creates a great deal of pressure for the government to intervene.
+As ours has, over and over, in all sorts of ways.

+Megan adds another wrinkle: America is just richer than most other countries:

+	Part of that is just that we’re richer than most of those other countries.
+We were going to spend the portion of our budgets no longer needed for food somewhere, and health care, education and housing are pretty good candidates.
+But that’s only part of the story.
+A big part of the story is that America just isn’t very good at regulation.
+When you talk to people who live elsewhere about what their government does, one thing that really strikes you about those conversations is how much more competent other rich industrial governments seem to be at regulating things and delivering services.
+Their bureaucracies are not perfect, but they are better than ours.

+But Scott isn't convinced:

+	I think any explanation that starts with “well, we have so much money now that we have to spend it on something…” ignores that many people do not have so much money, and in fact are really poor, but they get the same education and health care as the rest of us.
+If the problem were just “rich people looking for places to throw their money away”, there would be other options for poor people who don’t want to do that, the same way rich people have fancy restaurants where they can throw their money away and poor people have McDonalds.

 Anon reader says the answer is box-checking due to low institutional risk tolerance (in hedge funds at least), plus organizational complexity scaling quadratically with size (cf. HR department needing its own HR department):

 	In the business I know – hedge funds – I am aware of tiny operators running perfectly